Stephen1z2/This_Is_Painful/README.md

 Backlog

     1. Move JSON to the backend.
-    2 Improve difficulty levels.
+    2. Still need to add more questions.
+    3. [Bug] When finishing a quiz early it shows a blank results page
-    3. Add explaination for why the question was that particular answer.
+    4. Add explaination for why the question was that particular answer.
-    4. Still need to add more questions.
-    5. [Bug] The last question of each quiz is not being scored and does not show up in results.